realvjy/coolshap.es/README.md

 # Coolshapes React

-Implementation of the lucide icon library for react applications.
+Implementation of the coolshapes icon library for react applications.

 ## How to use